AriFordsham/GHCWiki/template-haskell/annotations.md

 The goal of the library is to:

 - provide easy to use command line flags,
-- that are pure from the programmers point of view (they don't change while running the program once anyways),
+- that are pure from the programmers point of view (they don't change during one program run),
 - that can be defined anywhere, even in a module,
 - and the used flags are automatically gathered in the main program for parsing and `--help` generation.